hubertooi/Indeed-jobs-scraping/README.md

 2) The output will vary depending on the time when job is updated frequently.

-# Enjoy and happy scraping quotes
+# Enjoy and happy scraping jobs